15 Mind-Blowing Facts About Rafflesia That Are Barely Known

 This may be caused by the interaction between Tetrastigma and surrounding trees, allowing it to grow vines above the tree trunk.
 Hence, the Rafflesia that grows on the Tetrastigma roots can also be lifted and seems to grow at a certain height.

-12. Pollination Occurs Only With The Help of Insects
+12. Pollination Occurs Only with The Help of Insects

 Knowing that pollen of Rafflesia is a viscous liquid, it is impossible to pollinate the flower by the wind.
 Therefore, carrion flies play a crucial role to perform this task.